Scorocode/scorocode-docs-en/docs/Java/Storehouse.md

 }
 ```

-- sending an email to the accountants office:
+- sending an email to the accountants' office:

 ```Java
 private void sendEmailInAccountingDepartment() {